Shirhe-Lyh/Xception/README.md

 ### Overview

 This repository is a PyTorch reimplementation of [Xception](https://arxiv.org/abs/1610.02357), and almost is an op-to-op translation from the [official implementation](https://github.com/tensorflow/models/blob/master/research/deeplab/core/xception.py).
-Moreover, we provide a function to convert the official TensorFlow pretrained weights(which can be download in [here](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md)) to PyTorch weights, hence it is very convenient to inferece or finetune your own datasets.
+Moreover, we provide a function to convert the official TensorFlow pretrained weights(which can be download in [here](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md)) to PyTorch weights, hence it is very convenient to infer or finetune your own datasets.

 As mentioned in the official version, the Xception implemented here made a few more changes:
 1. Fully convolutional: All the max-pooling layers are replaced with separable